 - XPhone Call Controller

 The XPhone Call Controller (XCC) is a softswitch or media controller that is seamlessly integrated into the XPhone Connect environment.
-SIP gateways for Softphone Desktop, Softphone Mobile, AnyDevice, Meeting (audio conference) and TeamDesk are set up on this softswitch.
+On this softswitch SIP gateways are set up for Softphone Desktop, Softphone Mobile, AnyDevice, Meeting (audio conference) and TeamDesk.
 The XPhone Call Controller is installed with the XPhone Connect Server or separately on a Linux satellite.
-It communicates with the PBX via SIP trunks and with XPhone Connect via TCP.
+It communicates with the telephone system via SIP trunks and with XPhone Connect via TCP.

 - XPhone Connect Mobile App